pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-1501.md

 ## **Tips:**

-- Attend recitations: They are a great place to learn and make friends with your classmates.
-Also, get to know your TA - they can help you get out of a real bind on your projects if you visit them during their office hours.
 - Chat about the course topics with your friends, it can be a great way to learn and get immersed in the content.
 - Keep your notes organized, you will find yourself referencing them a lot.
 - Block your time for your projects: It can be really hard to start and stop work on your projects, so try to work in 2-3 hour sections if possible.
 - Create/compile "warm-up" problems to take before your tests.
 That way you are at peak performance when you are taking the exam.